wingyu/rbattlenet/README.md

 A Ruby gem that wraps Blizzard's Game Data and Profile APIs.

+### Please note, this project is not actively maintained, but PRs are always welcome!

 ## Installation

 Add this line to your application's Gemfile: